Soumini97/soumini_2025/navigation/final_review.md

 ---
 # CSP Full Year Reflection – Soumini Kandula

-> “Fun little culmination of everything I’ve learned this year, from JavaScript basics to full-stack engineering, from brainstorming with my team to presenting our final work at Night at the Museum.” - Soumini

-## Key Interests & Coding Intersection:
-I am interested in pursuing scientific research and biotechnology.
-I am currently leading my iGEM team this year, which is an international genetic engineering competition.
-With this project, we're planning to engineer a bacterial circuit to control inflammation by detecting signs of inflammatory stress and produce an anti-inflammatory molecule in response.
-To do this project, we need proof of in-silico testing, which is basically computational modelling.
-I hope to use Machine Learning models and Python to complete my in-silico testing and model the effects of increased concentration of inflammatory stress on the bacterial circuit.

 ## Trimester 3 – Final Sprint

 ### Illumina Interactive Biotech Projects